wp-plugins/simplemap/readme.txt

 1. Upload the entire `simplemap` folder to your `/wp-content/plugins/` folder.
 2. Go to the 'Plugins' page in the menu and activate the plugin.
-3. Go to [Google Maps](http://code.google.com/apis/maps/signup.html) to sign up for an API key for your domain.
-4. Enter the API key in the 'General Options' page of SimpleMap.
-5. Type `[simplemap]` into any Post or Page you want SimpleMap to be displayed in.
+3. Type `[simplemap]` into any Post or Page you want SimpleMap to be displayed in.
-6. Enter some locations in the database and start enjoying the plugin!
+4. Enter some locations in the database and start enjoying the plugin!

 == Screenshots ==